FoxShell/shide/README.md

 # shide
 Shide is a library that exposes the power of [kawix/core](https://github.com/kodhework/kawix) to VFP9

-NOTE: Works on VFP9 and in VFP10 Advanced (by cheng) 32/64 bits
+NOTE: Works on VFP9 and in VFP10 Advanced (by cheng) 32/64 bits.
+Its know to work on windows7+.

 ## Import Shide in your project